joshuapjs/chatgpt-report-analysis/README.md

 ## Setup

-- Set your OpenAI API key in an environment variable named `OPENAI_API_KEY`.
+- Store your OpenAI API key in an environment variable named `OPENAI_API_KEY`.
 - Adjust the parameters accordingly in the `variables.py` file for:
   - **"model"**
   - **"request_size"**